garne041/chem_calc/README.md

 Requires numpy, pickle, and pandas

 # License
-The original code that this project is based on https://repl.it/@Supakri2680/Molecular-Mass-Calculator2.
+The original tokenization scheme that this project uses is based on https://repl.it/@Supakri2680/Molecular-Mass-Calculator2.
 In keeping with this mentality, all code is released under the MIT.